 Female genital mutilation (FGM), an ancient tradition of cutting, scraping, piercing or nicking of genitals of young girls, was believed to be practised predominantly in sub-Saharan Africa and the Middle East.
 But a recent report by the United National Children’s Fund revealed that it is also common in Indonesia.

-Around 60 million women, or half of the women in Indonesia, the world’s most populous Muslim majority, is estimated to have undergone FGM.
+Around 60 million women, or half of the women in Indonesia, the world’s most populous Muslim majority, are estimated to have undergone FGM.

 Traditional “circumcisers” have long carried out the practice, known as female khitan or sunat perempuan in Indonesia.
 In recent years, medical practitioners have been increasingly performing FGM, institutionalising the ritual into medical practice.